Digital Business – What is it?

 Business from AI

-Using AI to enhance and innovate business
+Using AI to enhance and reform business

 Digital sales and marketing